-More than 200 years ago in the year of 1795, the German philosopher Immanual Kant published Toward Perpetual Peace.
-In it, Kant, along with 6 preliminary articles that described steps to be taken immediately, proposed 3 definitive articles that are designed to permanently end all hostilities, and provide a foundation for perpetual peace:
+More than 200 years ago in the year of 1795, a German philosopher named Immanual Kant, who would later be recognised as one of the most influential philosophers in the Western philosophy, published a paper titled Toward Perpetual Peace, in which, Kant, along with 6 preliminary provisions that described steps to be taken immediately, proposed 3 definitive articles that are designed to permanently end all hostilities, and to provide a foundation for perpetual peace, namely:

-- The right of nations shall be based on a federalism of free states
+- The right of nations shall be based on a federalism of free states; and

-Each of which has an important role in our march towards perpetual peace.
+Each of these has a crucial role in our march towards perpetual peace.

 The Civil Constitution in Every State shall be Republican

 Republican in the first article does not refer to any political party in particular.
-Kant instead meant the form of a government, in which the executive branch is separated from the legislature, which, he believed, was a downfall of pure democracy, because in a pure democracy, the executive and the legislature are the same body i.e. the people.
-Kant believed that pure democracy, in this sense, is no different than a despotism, or a tyranny, on the ground that both forms of government will produce an executive power that decides every matter in the society, and may result a scenario where some force their own interests above, and at the expense of, the other.
+Kant instead meant the form of a government, in which the executive branch is separated from the legislature, the lack of which, he believed, was a downfall of pure democracy, and rendered it or any other form of government with both the executive and the legislature fused no different than a despotism, or a tyranny, on ground that both forms of government will produce an executive power that decides every matter in the society, and may result a scenario where some force their own interests above, and at the expense of, the other.
 This, in a democracy, with majority rule, is what the 19th-century French political scientist, Alexis de Tocqueville, called tyranny of the majority, in his magnum opus, Democracy in America.
-Kant described that the republican constitution shall be established in three subsequent parts.
+Kant described that the republican constitution shall be established in three subsequent parts:

-- By principles of dependence of all upon a single common legislation (as subjects)
+- By principles of dependence of all upon a single common legislation (as subjects); and

 - By the law of their equality (as citizens of a state).

-This builds upon individual rights and freedom, and extends outward to empower a single common legislation by which each is governed, and finally to ensure the equality of all in the eyes of the law.
+This builds upon a foundation of individual rights and freedom, and extends outward to empower a single common legislation by which each is governed, and lastly to ensure the equality of all in the eyes of the law.
 Such republican constitution, Kant believed, shall be the basis of every form of civil constitution.